Latest Reports

 |

-This report examines the perceptions of whether Russia and China provide more investment in South Africa than the West does.
-The data in the report comes from two Foundation surveys.
-The first is a survey of 1 204 demographically and geographically representative registered voters conducted by the Foundation during September of 2024.
+This report tracks the perception of the Inkatha Freedom Party's performance inside of the Government of National Unity.
+The data in the report comes from two prior Foundation surveys.
+The first was a survey of 1 204 demographically and geographically representative registered voters conducted by the Foundation during September of 2024.
 That survey had a margin of error of 3%.
-The second is a survey of 1 412 geographically and demographically representative registered voters commissioned by the Foundation in October 2023.
-That survey had a national margin of error of 5%.
+The second is a survey of 1 004 demographically and geographically representative registered voters conducted by the Foundation during February of 2025.
+That survey had a margin of error of 4%.
+Totals may not add up to 100% where respondents refused to answer the question.

 Read the report